ajdove/Estuary-Rich-Text-Element/README.md

 Estuary RTE (Rich Text Element) is an input component to be used as part of a HTML form.
-It is written mostly in vanilla Javascript but I have used JQuery when benificial.
+It is written completely in vanilla Javascript.

 TO INSTALL:
 Upload est_rte folder to root folder of project.